Photos by Randy Garbin

-Did you ever wonder about the “Names” of the omelets here at The Dream Diner?
+Did you ever wonder about the "Names" of the omelets here at The Dream Diner?
 The founder of the Dream Diner, Marybeth Shanahan, thought customers would enjoy reading and knowing about the nostalgia and history of the original diner companies.
-She wanted to share the Diner History with you as well as the Diner Experience – Great Food, Great Service and Friendly atmosphere – where everyone knows your name.
-This is what she felt made Diners an icon in American History and why she chose the slogan “Dream Back in Time”.
+She wanted to share the Diner History with you as well as the Diner Experience - Great Food, Great Service and Friendly atmosphere – where everyone knows your name.
+This is what she felt made Diners an icon in American History and why she chose the slogan "Dream Back in Time".
 Naming the omelets after the Diner Manufacturers is a tribute to a great American success story not only in the basic formulas of hard work and long hours but the appreciation of customer no matter who they are or where they are from.
 The Diners are and always will be a melting pot of good food and good people.
+The information that follows was mostly excerpted from Richard Gutman's American Diner Then & Now published by Johns Hopkins University Press (with permission), and my own personal research.
+Special thanks to Mike Engle for Galion info. — Larry Cultrera

 Wilfred H. Barriere, Worcester, MA,1905 - 1906, 1926 - 1936.
 Barriere built diners of various sizes until 1936.